objectionary/news.eolang.org/_posts/2024/05/2024-05-02-rho-sigma-delta-lambda.md

 - The `λ` asset, as well as the `φ` attribute, also allows reusing the attributes:

 ```
-[] > mars-termerature /float # measures the temperature on Mars and returns float
+[] > mars-temperature /float # measures the temperature on Mars and returns float

 mars-temperature.div 10 > divided
 ```

-Here, as you may see, `mars-termerature` is the atom that does not have an attribute `div` and returns `float`.
+Here, as you may see, `mars-temperature` is the atom that does not have an attribute `div` and returns `float`.
 However, we can still retrieve the attribute `div` from it.
 It will go to the `λ` asset, execute it, do some calculations, return us some `float`, and the `div` attribute will be taken from this `float`.